 unnoticed or forgotten.

-bands of the period.
-One can hear bits of Bathory and Celtic Frost in the songwriting, and the material consists of a good
+Norwegian bands of the period.
+One can hear bits of Bathory and Celtic Frost in the songwriting, and the material consists

-number of pummeling drum beats and fast tremolo melodies.
-However, to write this off as being generic would be a disservice.
+of a good number of pummeling drum beats and fast tremolo melodies.
+However, to write this off as being generic would be a

-Though the style is fairly standard, the actual riffs possess an eerie and sorrowful atmosphere that is unlike anything else
+disservice.
+Though the style is fairly standard, the actual riffs possess an eerie and sorrowful atmosphere that is unlike

-that was released around this time.
-The additional synth passages do well to accentuate this feeling, while not overpowering
+anything else that was released around this time.
+The additional synth passages do well to accentuate this feeling, while

-the guitar riffs.
+not overpowering the guitar riffs.
 In most cases, the keyboards are more subtle than in a lot of other bands.
-The vocals are rather typical,
+The vocals are

-not straying from the sound utilized by bands like Marduk and Gorgoroth.
-Draugr's voice is very hateful, at times, and suits
+rather typical, not straying from the sound utilized by bands like Marduk and Gorgoroth.
+Draugr's voice is very hateful, at

-has to wonder if a drum machine was used.
-The vocals are at an appropriate level, though the clean voices should have been
+album, and one has to wonder if a drum machine was used.
+The vocals are at an appropriate level, though the clean voices should

-buried a little more.
-The guitar tone is cold and icy, at times, but they lack any sense of rawness and seem a little too
+have been buried a little more.
+The guitar tone is cold and icy, at times, but they lack any sense of rawness and seem a little

 a slightly more primitive sound.